Dimercel/listopia/README.md

 #### span `(pred list)`

-span, applied to a predicate PRED and a LIST, returns a list where first element is longest prefix (possibly empty) of LIST of elements that satisfy PRED and second element is the remainder of the list.
+`span`, applied to a predicate PRED and a LIST, returns a list where first element is longest prefix (possibly empty) of LIST of elements that satisfy PRED and second element is the remainder of the list.

 ```common-lisp
 (span (lambda (x) (< x 3)) '(1 2 3 4 1 2 3 4)) ;; => '((1 2) (3 4 1 2 3 4))